Hitting the speed bag can improve hand speed, coordination, muscular endurance, and boxing ability, but only if you're doing it right.

 The speed bag is a valuable tool for rehabilitative work, GPP, and sport-specific skill development, and deserves a place in any program.
 On behalf of the Warrior Punch team, we hope this guide has helped you master the speed bag.

-Leave your speed bag questions and workout ideas in the comments section, or tweet @macrea with any questions, comments, and hate mail.
+Leave your speed bag questions and workout ideas in the comments section, or follow us on Facebook.

 Enamait, Ross.
 (2006).
 Infinite Intensity.